St. Louis Social Security Disability Lawyers

-Most workers in Missouri and St. Louis benefit from social security disability benefits.
-This generally includes both disability and medical benefits among additional sorts of compensation according to the company’s policies.
+Most workers in Missouri benefit from social security disability benefits.
+This generally includes both disability and medical benefits among additional sorts of compensation according to your company’s policies.
 The St. Louis social security disability lawyers at Dixon provide seasoned legal counsel to clients and workers affected by work-related injuries or death.
-It’s essential when pursuing an SSD claim to have a solid legal team on your side.
+It is essential when pursuing an SSD claim to have a solid legal team on your side.

 Workers earn four credits per year for earning a fairly minimal income of $5,200.
-Workers typically need 40 credits, so they basically must have worked for ten years before becoming disabled.
+Workers typically need 40 credits, so they basically must have worked for ten years before becoming disabled in order to be eligible for benefits.
 Younger people that became disabled before they had a chance to work for ten years can qualify with fewer credits.
 A 23-year-old can qualify with six credits, or a year and a half of work.
 A qualified person can also make his or her spouse or children eligible for the program.
 The benefits are relatively modest, on average about $11,880 annually in 2016.

 What are Common Reasons to get on Social Security Disability in St. Louis?